nushosilayer8/writeups/writeups/crossctf-finals2018/pwn/ftlog/README.md

 The solution is to simply send in some ARM shellcode to spawn shell, then interact with it.

 Solution code in [here](ftlog.py)

+P.S.
+I still have no idea what the YouTube link is for